Have you ever had something fall so serendipitously into place that you can only think, WHOA?

 They also didn’t spay her since she was sick.
 They said I could leave her there (???) until she could be spayed, foster her until we could bring her back for it, or pay on my own to have my vet do it.
 Option 3 — give me this dog!

 Needless to say, we made it all official.
-After the 3 hour trek home, I brought her straight to my vet.
+After the 3 hour trek home, I brought her straight to our vet.

 All of the animals get along fabulously.